 How Microsoft Outnegotiated Netscape in the Browser War

-Back in 1996, Steve Case’s AOL was urgently seeking a top notch internet browser to market their products.
+Microsoft vs. Netscape: Strategies Back in 1996, Steve Case’s AOL was urgently seeking a top-notch internet browser to market AOL's products.
 Both Bill Gates’ Microsoft and Netscape Navigator were vying with AOL to take them on as a client.
-In terms of their Best Alternative (BA or BATNA), Netscape held a decisive advantage due to its strong technical superiority, presence and dominance in the overall browser market.
-Microsoft was just in the process of entering the market and held a fledgling percentage
+In terms of their best alternative (BATNA), Netscape held a decisive advantage due to its strong technical superiority and dominance in the browser market.
+Microsoft was just in the process of entering the market and held a fledgling

 A predetermined approach or prepared plan of action to achieve a goal or objective to make an agreement or contract. (also see Negotiation Tactics.)
 To learn more, read this check-list to prepare your negotiation strategy.